-Helping people excel at what they love to do
+Helping people excel at what they care about

-Andy is a charted sport psychologist, registered with the British Psychological Society and regulated by the Health and Care Professions Council.
-He has a degree in psychology, a masters in sport psychology and a diploma in performance coaching.
-He is also completing a masters in pluralistic counselling.
+I’m Andy, a chartered sport psychologist, registered with the British Psychological Society and regulated by the Health and Care Professions Council.
+I have a degree in psychology, a masters in sport psychology, diploma in performance coaching and a masters in counselling.

-His approach is pluralistic, meaning that he works with clients to understand their context and collaborates with them on what they think will help them.
-Crucially, this means that the relationship between Andy and clients is one of partnership, where both parties bring ideas and experiences to the table to help client’s move towards their goals, reflecting the fact that the client is the expert in their life.
+My approach is pluralistic, meaning that I work with you to understand your context and what you think will help.
+Crucially, this means that the relationship between you and me is one of partnership, where we both bring ideas and experiences to the table to help you move towards your goals.

 ‘Everyone should have their own Andy’

 Sport Psychology Support

-Andy helps people get better at what they care about by providing online sport psychology support to a range of amateur and professional athletes and coaches.
+I help people excel at what they care about by providing online sport psychology support to a range of amateur and professional athletes and coaches.

 However, a common misconception is that sport psychology is for those that are “broken”.
 This couldn’t be further from the truth.
-Central to Andy’s approach is on working collaboratively with clients towards helping them achieve their goals by drawing on their existing (but often neglected) competencies, strengths, resilience and character.
+Central to my approach is on working collaboratively with clients towards helping them achieve their goals by drawing on their existing (but often neglected) competencies, strengths, resilience, and character.

 Common areas where sport psychology may help athletes and coaches include: